Skip to Content

 Tandoor

-You do not need this ‘Tandoor’ (cylindrical clay oven) to prepare your tandoori chicken in this recipe.
+You do not need this ‘Tandoor oven’ (cylindrical clay oven) to prepare your tandoori chicken in this recipe.

 2. Marinate the chicken